 Gone are the days of building highly successful online brands through great products alone.
-In 2020, consumers expect more of an involved experience from the brands they’re purchasing from.
+Consumers expect more of an involved customer-centric experience from the brands they’re purchasing from.

 Ecommerce has undergone some rapid changes over the last five years.
 Each year we see more brands rising in the ranks that reject traditional business models and “rules” in favor of the customer.
 Looking at brands like Casper and Glossier—both of whom have caused ripples in their respective industries—their extreme focus on the customer experience is what’s driven their rapid success.

 We’ve entered what’s been dubbed the ‘emotion economy’.
 Emotion plays an immensely important role in B2C engagements now, and is viewed as an important currency of doing business (especially for online brands).
 Harnessing the power of big data, brands are able to understand their customers better than ever before, and are competing with each other to create the most customer-centered online shopping experience.

 In this Insight, we’ll be taking a close look at:

 - What the ’emotion economy’ is and how it’s affecting ecommerce

 - Actionable ways to make your brand more customer-focused

 First coined by Richard Yonck in 2017, he described the emotion economy as an ecosystem of emotionally intelligent devices and software iterations that will entirely shift how we use and interact with machines.
 But how is the ‘emotion economy’ transforming ecommerce?